 Our role as Australia’s national science agency

 To help reduce the 1.5 billion disposable nappies that end up in landfill each year, we’re providing scientific validation of the Nappy Loop project.
-It's part of our Ending Plastic Waste Mission[Link will open in a new window], which has a goal of an 80 per cent reduction in plastic waste entering the Australian environment by 2030.
+It's part of our Ending Plastic Waste Mission, which has a goal of an 80 per cent reduction in plastic waste entering the Australian environment by 2030.

 We conducted a feasibility study to inform this trial and identified technology and collection options for disposable nappies.
 Our study found anaerobic digestion to be a viable technology.
 It also has a reduced environmental impact compared to landfill.